miso-lims/walkthroughs/_includes/runs-add-pools.md

 1. Search for the pool you previously created.
 Try _Outstanding Orders (Matched Chemistry)_.
 1. Click the pool from the list.

-Now check on the Order.
+Now check on the sequencing order.

-1. Click on the _Active Orders_ page and verify that the _Remaining_ column now shows 1 for the pool you added to the run.
+1. Click on the _Outstanding Sequencing Orders_ page and verify that the _Remaining_ column now shows 1 for the pool you added to the run.